umd-dslam/splinter/README.md

 This extension finds and categorizes the ORM operations in a codebase as described in the paper [Are Database System Researchers Making Correct Assumptions about Transaction Workloads?](https://dl.acm.org/doi/10.1145/3725268).

+This repository contains the frontend of the tool.
+The backend is language dependent and implemented separately.
 It currently supports the following ORMs:

 - [TypeORM](https://github.com/umd-dslam/splinter-eslint)
 - [Django ORM](https://github.com/umd-dslam/splinter-mypy)